Drumming 1B

 What is the course about?

-Develop the playing skills acquired in Drumming 1A.
-Our aim is to build a technical skillbase and develop stylistic authenticity when playing a range of contemporary grooves.
+Develop the coordination and playing skills you acquired in Drumming 1A.
+Our focus will be to build a technical skill base and develop stylistic authenticity when playing a range of contemporary grooves.
 Learn also about song structure, and practise counting and reading drum notation.

 What will we cover?